A Design System Proven to Scale

 Time spent on backlog & QA

-⬆️ Increase in Design to Code Accuracy
+⬆️ Increase Design to Code Accuracy

 Reduction of # defects will after adopting Tarmac